 Working remotely can be great in giving you more flexibility in the hours you work.
 But it’s important to set boundaries, and stick to them!

 Plan your workday with a set start and end time, book in conference calls and schedule short breaks throughout.
-Time management is even more important to staying productive when working from home.
+Time management is even more important to staying productive when working from home, especially if you have a family distracting you.

 It can be helpful to have a realistic to-do list and aim to achieve everything on it within your set time.
 This helps you see what you’ve achieved and improves your motivation.